 There are two legends about how Crassus died.
 In one version, the Parthians poured molten gold down his throat as a reference to his thirst for wealth.
 In the other version, Crassus was killed ignobly but then the Parthians massacred the rest of his forces, found one of his soldiers who had a near-likeness to Crassus, and they dressed him as a woman and staged a mock Roman triumph, while Crassus' head was used as a prop in a production of Euripides' Bacchae.

 Crassus in modern Historical Fiction almost always gets a Historical Villain Upgrade.
-The major military success in his career was crushing a slave revolt, and his overall profile and background were sleazy.
-These make it hard for a modern audience to see him in the light of the Roman era.
+His overall sleazy profile and background, along with the fact that his biggest military success was crushing a slave revolt, makes it hard for a modern audience to see him in the light of the Roman era.
 He tends to be Overshadowed by Awesome and is usually a supporting character in the stories of his more celebrated contemporaries Caesar, Cicero and Pompey, or otherwise the Villain Antagonist/Evil Aristocrat to The Hero Spartacus.
 A lot of fiction has also been devoted to survivors of Crassus' army from Carrhae.

 - Spartacus (1960): Crassus is played by Laurence Olivier and portrayed as a Depraved Bisexual aristocrat who uses the slave revolt as an excuse to launch a coup d'etat in Rome.